turbot/steampipe-plugin-aws/docs/tables/aws_sagemaker_endpoint_configuration.md

 # Table: aws_sagemaker_endpoint_configuration

-The AWS Sagemaker Endpoint configuration that Amazon SageMaker hosting services uses to deploy models.
-In the configuration, you identify one or more models, created using the CreateModel API, to deploy and the resources that you want Amazon SageMaker to provision.
+An endpoint configuration resource is used by Amazon SageMaker hosting services to deploy models.
+Each configuration defines one or more models, along with other resources, that Sagemaker will provision.

 ## Examples